Resource Discovery

 Now the connector is set up.
 It specifies which nodes to use to run the scan and against which type of cloud.
 The nodes have been configured with the access they need.
 Your scans run automatically at whatever period of time you set your Crawl interval to be.
 This is the primary way to update your discovered resources list, but you can run a manual scan to start off if you don't want to wait.
 Select Actions > Run Scan to run your scan.
 A green checkmark briefly appears in the bottom right corner of the Admin UI if the scan started successfully.
 A red

 <CONNECTOR_NAME> failedmessage appears if it fails to start.
-The connector will show a failure message if you start a manual scan while a scan is already running.
+The connector shows a failure message if you start a manual scan while a scan is already running.
 You can view a connector's scan history by clicking on the connector name to display the connector details page.

 Discovered Resources